fluid-project/infusion-docs/src/documents/APIChangesFrom2_0To3_0.md

 ##### Selectors

-The `panels` selector, by default `.flc-prefsEditor-panel`, is used to find all panel containers within the preferce editor.
+The `panels` selector, by default `.flc-prefsEditor-panel`, is used to find all panel containers within the preference editor.
 The mobile presentation of UIO makes use of this to determine which panel is in view.

 ##### UI Options / Separated Panel